gertscha/dotfiles/neovim/.config/nvim/README.md

 ```

 ## Fugitive (Git)
-A bigger list can be found in the fugitive.lua file
 ```
 <leader>g               Open fugitive window

 // while inside the fugitive buffer g?
-Show the help with all the key binds gq                      Close the status buffer s                       Stage (add) the file or hunk under the cursor (push if on commit) u                       Unstage (reset) the file or hunk under the cursor U                       Unstage everything
+Show the help with all the key binds gq                      Close the fugitive buffer s                       Stage (add) the file under the cursor s                       Stage the hunk selected in visual mode s                       Push the commit under the cursor u                       Unstage (reset) the object under the cursor (files or hunks) U                       Unstage everything
 X                       Discard the change under the cursor.
 This uses `checkout` or `clean`
                         under the hood.
 A command is echoed that shows how to undo the change